jajaninnin/project-phase5/README.md

 2. From here, you can view all of your current family, click on the one that you wish to alter to pull up its full detailed information
 3. If you wish to delete a family, simply click the delete button and confirm it's removal WARNING: THIS ACTION CANNOT BE UNDONE
 4. If you wish to edit a family, click the edit button to pull up it's information, and change it as you want. files will have to be reattached, but otherwise you can make changes using it's current information

+### Files - create, view, delete

+1. While signed in, navigate to the 'family' page
+2. You now can navigate to the 'families' page to view all of your current families
+3. Clicking on each family will allow you to view the details of the each family
+4. In each family, you can now view the members and events